12 Thanksgiving Prayer Points With Scriptures to Guide You

 Do you feel anxious or worried today?
 God wants you to bring your cares and concerns to him.
 He also wants you to approach him with a thankful heart.
 You can trust that he is working for your good.

 Let’s pray: “Father, we thank you for your goodness.
 Thank you for caring about us so deeply.
 We come to you today and cast our worries and cares on you.
-Please lift the stress and anxiety we often experience as we turn toward you for comfort.
+Please lift the stress and anxiety we feel as we turn toward you for comfort.
 Most of all, thank you for being with us and promising to carry us through life’s troubling times.”

 More Thanksgiving Prayer Points With Scriptures